Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: -adic section p-adic Section

 \subsubsection{Some representation theory}

-Before proving the key proposition on the overconvergent Siegel morphism, we need to generalize certain results of representation theory of $\GL$ to analytic representations of the Iwahori subgroup.
+Before proving the key proposition on the overconvergent Siegel morphism, we need to generalise certain results of representation theory of $\GL$ to analytic representations of the Iwahori subgroup.
 First of all some notation.

 Let $0\leq r \leq a$ and define $\Sop^{\mc O,r,\op}$ to be, in the unitary case, the set of couples of matrices in $\N^{\mc O,\op}$ such that the non-zero elements of the first component are in the lower left $(b-r) \times r$-block and the non-zero elements of the second component are in upper right $(a-r) \times r$-block.
 The definition of $\Sop^{\mc O, r, \op}$ in the symplectic case is similar considering the lower $r \times a-r$-block.
 Recall the various notation, as for example $\T^{\mc O,b,a}$ and $\T^{\mc O,r}$, introduced before Proposition~\ref{prop: omega circ repr gen}. \begin{lemma} Let $\mc U = \Spm(A)$.
 In the unitary case, write $\chi_{\mc U}^{\un}$ as $\chi_1 \chi_2 \chi_3$ according to the decomposition $\T^{\mc O,b,a}=\T^{\mc O,r}\times \T^{\mc O,b-r,a-r}\times \T^{\mc O,r}$, such that each $\chi_i$ is $\underline w_i$-analytic in the obvious sense.
 We have then